Azadî Battalion: Early phase of the civil war and decline

 When the al-Nusra Front and allied FSA units attacked and overran the Kurdish Front's positions at Tall Hasil and Tall Aran southeast of Aleppo International Airport, the Azadî Battalion was accused of having taken part in the fighting.
 The battalion itself denied this, while a FSA member declared that the Azadî Battalion had simply started policing the villages after their capture by the FSA.
 Nevertheless, the Kurdish Supreme Committee consequently started an investigation of the Azadî Battalion "for allegedly taking part in the attacks against West Kurdistan".
 The Kurdish Institute of Brussels condemned the Azadî Battalion for the same reasons.
 Meanwhile, hardcore Islamist rebel groups accused the Azadî Battalion of working with the Kurdish Front.

 By 2016, the Azadî Battalion had joined the Army of Mujahideen.
 In May 2016, Azad Shabo gave an interview to Halab Today, claiming that the Syrian government, not the FSA, was shelling Sheikh Maqsood, while also accusing the YPG forces in Sheikh Maqsood of being allied to the government.
 He also said that the YPG helped to break the Siege of Nubl and al-Zahraa, and that the PYD's rule over Afrin was a brutal, mismanaged dictatorship.
 Though the Azadî Battalion continued to fight against the YPG, its power reportedly dwindled over time, and pro-PYD media claimed that parts of the militia under Mahmut Hamo eventually split off and joined the Sultan Murad Division.
 The rest of the Azadî Battalion eventually joined the Elite Army while remaining under Azad Shabo's command.
 The unit thereafter came to call itself the "Elite Battalion", though also continued to use its old name.
-It is unclear how numerous the unit still is; Shabo said in late January 2018 that there were "dozens" of Kurds fighting with pro-Turkish forces in Syria, though claimed a few weeks later that his unit included "100 Kurdish fighters affiliated with the FSA".
+It was unclear how numerous the unit still is; Shabo said in late January 2018 that there were "dozens" of Kurds fighting with pro-Turkish forces in Syria, though claimed a few weeks later that his unit included "100 Kurdish fighters affiliated with the FSA".